Coleslaw3557/lohp-maze/remote_host_audio_design_spec.md

 }
 ```

+## 7. New Audio Module

+### 7.1 audio_module.py

+This new module will encapsulate all audio-related functionality:

+- AudioManager class
+- Audio file handling and management
+- Effect-to-audio associations
+- Audio streaming preparation

+### 7.2 Integration with Existing Components

+- EffectsManager will use AudioManager to retrieve audio information for effects.
+- RemoteHostManager will use AudioManager to prepare audio streams for transmission.
+- WebSocketHandler will use AudioManager to send audio data to remote hosts.

-## 7. Implementation Steps
+## 8. Implementation Steps

-1. Create new Python files for RemoteHostManager, AudioManager, and WebSocketHandler.
+1. Create new Python files for RemoteHostManager, WebSocketHandler, and the new audio_module.py.
+2. Implement AudioManager class in audio_module.py with effect-to-audio association functionality.
-2. Modify EffectsManager to incorporate audio information in effect definitions.
+3. Modify EffectsManager to use AudioManager for retrieving audio information.
-3. Update LightConfigManager to include speaker and remote host associations in room configurations.
+4. Update LightConfigManager to include speaker and remote host associations in room configurations.
-4. Extend main.py to initialize and integrate new components.
+5. Extend main.py to initialize and integrate new components, including the audio module.
-5. Implement new API endpoints and modify existing ones as specified.
+6. Implement new API endpoints and modify existing ones as specified.
-6. Develop WebSocket communication protocol and implement in WebSocketHandler.
+7. Develop WebSocket communication protocol and implement in WebSocketHandler.
-7. Create new configuration files: remote_host_config.json and audio_config.json.
+8. Create new configuration files: remote_host_config.json and audio_config.json.
-8. Update existing configuration files to include audio-related information.
+9. Update existing configuration files to include audio-related information.
-9. Implement error handling and logging for new components and functionalities.
+10. Implement error handling and logging for new components and functionalities.
-10. Develop unit tests for new components and modified functionalities.
+11. Develop unit tests for new components and modified functionalities, including audio module tests.

 ## 8. Considerations